In our store

 Age Level: 14-16

-The emotional honesty of Gantos' fiction for tweens and teens is again evident in his nonfiction memoir for older, more sophisticated readers.
+The emotional honesty of Gantos' fiction for tweens and teens is evident in this nonfiction memoir for older, more sophisticated readers.
 Here, he shares his low self-esteem as a young person who gets caught up in dealing drugs.
-This book makes for tough but powerful reading — especially since Gantos is now on the other side of those early and difficult years.
+This book makes for tough but powerful reading — especially since Gantos is now on the other side of those early, difficult years.

 Escape: The Story of the Great Houdini